-The Chinese athlete began powerlifting when she was just 12-years-old and has grown into one of the most revered lifters on the circuit.
+The Chinese athlete began powerlifting when she was just 12 years old and has grown into one of the most revered lifters on the circuit.

 In the year before London 2012, her competitors got a taste of what was to come, as Tan set a new world record in the then women’s up to 67.5kg.

-At Rio 2016 she reached her dream of winning a Paralympic title.
+At Rio 2016 she realised her dream of winning a Paralympic title.
 With two good lifts and the title secured, Tan then decided to go for the world record.
 She did not quite manage the 138.5kg mark on the first try but came back and successfully reached it with a fourth round haul.

 She sustained an elbow injury while competing at the 2015 National Games in Sichuan, People's Republic of China. (paralympic.org, 19 Jul 2015)